CapelliC/loqt/README.md

 By now, just a rendering of Graphviz (via library cgraph) to Qt Graphic Scene.

-Such rendering play a central role in my next project (to be published), showcasing (SWI)Prolog direct control of Qt via reflection.
+Such rendering plays a role in my next project (to be published), showcasing (SWI)Prolog direct control of Qt via reflection.

 Some note about components